 However, some triggers may not be quite as obvious.
 In this article, Chris Kresser LAc. explains why carbohydrates and fiber may contribute to some cases of heartburn, then discusses the potential benefits of temporarily reducing carbohydrate and fiber intake.

 Other foods don’t weaken the LES, but are thought to directly irritate the esophagus.
-In general, it is recommended that known irritants be avoided for at least awhile.
+In general, it is recommended that known irritants be avoided for at least a little while.
 Some people say forever, but I personally reintroduced many of my “triggers” with no problem after I started feeling better.

-Also, according to Dr. Wright, certain drugs – aspirin and ibuprofen, for example – are considered esophageal irritants, while others may weaken the LES.
+Also, according to Dr. Wright, certain drugs – aspirin and ibuprofen, for example – are considered esophageal irritants.
+Others, such as calcium channel blockers, can reduce lower esophageal sphincter tone (aka weaken the LES).
+(2)

 If “this sounds like throwing gasoline on smoldering embers, that’s right, it does sound like it, but in fact it’s not,” says Dr. Wright.
-(Why Stomach Acid Is Good For You)
+(1)

-He adds that, “Not only does this strategy work to eliminate heartburn and GERD, it often goes a long way toward restoring and nutrient deficiencies and repairing the gastric bacterial barrier, not to mention the intestinal barrier.”
-(Why Stomach Acid Is Good For You)
+He adds that, “Not only does this strategy work to eliminate heartburn and GERD [gastroesophageal reflux disease], it often goes a long way toward restoring and nutrient deficiencies and repairing the gastric bacterial barrier, not to mention the intestinal barrier.”

 Apple Cider Vinegar or Lemon Juice